hogeschool/basecamp/week05/inf-bc-w05-python.md

 #### What to Learn?

-1. Using BaseCamp Tutorial [Available here](./bc-w05-python-tutorial.md) and **BRef-01: Chapter 07** answer and experiment the following questions:
+1. Using **BRef-01-2ed: Chapter 07, Tuples and Lists** / **BRef-01-3ed: Chapter 08, Tuples and Lists** answer and experiment the following questions:
    1. What is a tuple in Python and how is it defined?
    2. How can one combine and compare two (or more) tuples?
    3. How can one iterate over the elements of a tuple?
    4. How is a tuple modified?

 #### Exercises:
 1. You can create a tuple with mixed types in it, for example texts and numbers.
-Can you think of a advantage and a disadvantage of doing this?
+Can you think of an advantage and a disadvantage of doing this?
 Implement your example.
 2. Create a tuple with three numbers in it.
 Unpack the tuple into three different variables.
 Print the last one.
 3. Create a tuple with two numbers in it, create a second tuple with two texts in it.
 Add them together into a new tuple.
 Print the new tuple.
 4. Create a tuple with three numbers in it.
 Use a for loop to iterate over each value.
 Multiply each value by 2 and print each result.